maxplanck-ie/dissectBCL/docs/executables.rst

 dissect
 ^^^^^^^

-dissect is the main pipeline function, and only has 1 optional argument, which specifies the path to the :ref:`config.ini <config.ini>` file.
+dissect is the main pipeline function, and only has 2 optional arguments, which specifies the path to the :ref:`config.ini <config.ini>` file and (optional) a path to a flowcell to process.

 .. code-block:: console

+    dissect
     dissect -c config.ini
-    dissect --configfile config.ini
+    dissect -f /path/to/flowcell

 If no argument is specified, dissect looks for the config file in this path: